Skip to content

 Why is my affiliate /join page not getting indexed?

-The most common causes are client-side rendering (the content isn’t in the raw HTML), a noindex tag or robots.txt block, the page being behind a login, or the URL simply never being submitted or linked.
-Check the rendered source, your robots directives, and Search Console’s URL Inspection tool to diagnose which applies.
+The usual culprits: client-side rendering (the content isn’t in the raw HTML), a noindex tag or robots.txt block, the page sitting behind a login, or the URL simply never being submitted or linked.
+Check the rendered source, your robots directives, and Search Console’s URL Inspection tool to work out which applies.

 Should a /join page be server-rendered?

 Yes.
-Server-rendering (or static generation) ensures the commission terms, H1, and call to action are in the initial HTML that search engines and AI crawlers read.
-Pages that assemble their content client-side risk being seen as empty.
+Server-rendering (or static generation) puts the commission terms, H1, and call to action in the initial HTML that search engines and AI crawlers read.
+Pages that assemble their content client-side risk being read as empty.

 What Core Web Vitals matter most for a recruiting page?

 Largest Contentful Paint, Cumulative Layout Shift, and Interaction to Next Paint (INP) all matter.
-INP in particular reflects how responsive the page feels to interaction, which affects both ranking signals and whether a partner completes the application.
+INP especially reflects how responsive the page feels to interaction, which affects both ranking signals and whether a partner finishes the application.

 Technical SEORecruitingIndexing